PrinceMahdi/aws-certifications/aws-cloud-practitioner/README.md

   - Access to Ports
   - Authorised IP ranges - IPv4 and IPv6
   - Control of inbound network (from other to the instance)
-  - Control of outbount network (from the instance to other)
+  - Control of outbound network (from the instance to other)

 ### Security Groups (The Good to Knows)